 “Our agricultural and natural resources are part of Michigan’s identity and spotted lanternfly has the potential to forever change that landscape.
 With its ability to wreak havoc grapes, apples, hops, stone fruits and more, this could be devastating to Michigan’s farmers and the state’s food and agriculture industry.”

-If you see eggs, juvenile or adult spotted lanternflies, MDARD asks that you record the location, take pictures if you can, and report it to them.
+If you see eggs, juvenile or adult spotted lanternflies, MDARD asks that you record the location, take pictures if you can, report it to them, and destroy the insects.

 MDARD shares these steps to limit the spread of the spotted lanternfly:

 - Check Your Vehicle: Before leaving a parking lot or work site, inspect vehicles for spotted lanternfly egg or insects.
 Check doors, sides, bumpers, wheel wells, grills, and roofs.
 If found, destroy any eggs or insects you find

 - Park with Windows Closed: The spotted lanternfly and its nymphs can enter vehicles unsuspectedly.
 When parked, make sure to keep windows closed.